When you crave takeout, but don’t want to load up on saturated fat and sodium, try this quick, crunchy, meatless one-dish meal.

 Prepare the pasta using the package directions, omitting the salt and oil and adding the curry powder.
 Drain well in a colander.

-Meanwhile, in a small saucepan, combine the sugar, soy sauce, balsamic vinegar, cornstarch, red pepper flakes, and orange juice, stirring until the cornstarch is completely dissolved.
+Meanwhile, in a small saucepan, combine the sauce ingredients, stirring until the cornstarch is completely dissolved.
 Bring to a boil over medium-high heat and boil for 1 minute.
 Remove from the heat.
 Stir in the orange zest.
 Set aside.

 In a large nonstick skillet, heat the oil over medium-high heat, swirling to coat the bottom.
 Cook the onion for 1 minute.
 Stir in the broccoli, cabbage, and carrots.
 Cook for 4 minutes, or until just tender-crisp, stirring frequently.